integralfx/MemTestHelper/DDR4 OC Guide.md

       | tWRWR_sg/dg/dr/dd | 8/4/8/8 | 7/4/7/7 | 6/4/6/6 |
       * For tWRRD_sg/dg, see step 5.
       * For tRDWR_sg/dg/dr/dd, drop them all by 1 until you get instability.
 You can usually run them all the same e.g. 9/9/9/9.
       * Note that dr only affects dual rank sticks, so if you have single rank sticks you can ignore this timing.
+In the same way, dd only needs to be considered when you run two dimms per channel.
         [These](https://i.imgur.com/61ZtPpR.jpg) are my timings on B-die, for reference.
+      * For dual rank setups (see [notes on ranks](https://github.com/integralfx/MemTestHelper/blob/master/DDR4%20OC%20Guide.md#a-note-on-ranks-and-density)):
+         * tRDRD_dr/dd can be lowered a step further to 5 for a large bump in Read-bandwidth.
+         * tWRWR_sg 6 can cause write bandwidth regression over tWRWR_sg 7, despite being stable.
       * tREFI is also a timing that can help with performance.
 Unlike all the other timings, higher is better for tREFI.
         It's typically not a good idea to increase tREFI too much as ambient temperature changes (e.g. winter to summer) can be enough to cause instability.